awslabs/service-workbench-on-aws/README.md

 Next, create a project by clicking the "Projects" tab in the Accounts page, then click "Add Project".
 Associate it with the Index you just created, and assign yourself as a project admin.
 Once this is completed, you can navigate to the Users page to see that the project has been successfully associated with your account.

 Now that we have a project associated with our account, we can create a workspace!
 Navigate to the Workspaces tab, then click "Create Research Workspace".
 This will bring up a menu with a number of options.
-Galileo automatically provisions AWS resources according to your selection, so you can run your projects on AWS without having to worry about the setup.
+Service Workbench automatically provisions AWS resources according to your selection, so you can run your projects on AWS without having to worry about the setup.
 Click on your desired platform and then click "Next".
 You can then fill in the fields (leave 'Restricted CIDR' as-is if you don't know what it is) and pick a configuration.
 Each configuration lists the details for its instance--On Demand instances are more expensive than Spot instances, but they're available whenever you need them.
 For more details on pricing and configurations, please see the [Instance Purchasing Options](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-purchasing-options.html) and the [AWS Pricing](https://aws.amazon.com/pricing/) pages.

 Your workspace may take some time to launch.
 Once it is up and running, you can connect to it by clicking "Connect".
 For more details, see the following documentation pages:

-- AWS SageMaker: Galileo takes care of provisioning the workspace for you, so you can jump straight to working with SageMaker Notebooks.
+- AWS SageMaker: Service Workbench takes care of provisioning the workspace for you, so you can jump straight to working with SageMaker Notebooks.
 For more information, see the [SageMaker Getting Started Guide](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-console.html) (you can jump straight to Step 4).
-- AWS ElasticMapReduce (EMR): Galileo takes care of setting up the EMR instance for you, so you can jump straight to working with EMR Notebooks.
+- AWS ElasticMapReduce (EMR): Service Workbench takes care of setting up the EMR instance for you, so you can jump straight to working with EMR Notebooks.
 For more information on using EMR Notebooks, see [Using EMR Notebooks](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-managed-notebooks.html). **NOTE:** A password may be required to access the EMR Notebooks.
 By default, this password is 'go-research-on-aws' (without the quotes).
 - RStudio: See the [RStudio Server Documentation](https://support.rstudio.com/hc/en-us/sections/200150693-RStudio-Server) for assistance.
 - AWS Elastic Compute Cloud (EC2): EC2 instances are essentially Virtual Machines in the cloud.
 For more information, see the [EC2 Documentation](https://aws.amazon.com/ec2/).

 ## Create a Study

-Studies are datasets that you can tell Galileo to preload onto your workspaces.
+Studies are datasets that you can tell Service Workbench to preload onto your workspaces.
 When your workspace has finished provisioning, you will immediately have access to any datasets within Studies associated with that workspace.

 Studies can be created via the Studies tab in the left bar.
 You can press "Create Study" to add a new study.
 The ID field will be the ID for that particular dataset.
 Studies can also be associated to projects via the ProjectID selection.
 Once the study has been created, you can upload datafiles to it with the "Upload Files" button.